 How internet and mobile connectivity is helping to change Africa

 The internet is the most important enabler of social development and economic growth of our time.
-Throughout the world, there are roughly 3.2 billion people are online – 2.4 billion of them through mobile – directly benefiting from and contributing to the digital economy.
+Throughout the world, there are roughly 3.2 billion people online – 2.4 billion of them through mobile – directly benefiting from and contributing to the digital economy.
 However, this leaves 4 billion people offline, unable to participate and unaware of the opportunities.

 The unconnected population is predominantly located in developing world markets, typically on low incomes and lacking basic and digital literacy skills.
 Women are disproportionately affected by these challenges.
 Mobile represents the best opportunity for the underserved to join the digital economy.